ArtisanMobile/SampleAndroidAppWithArtisan/README.md

 Prerequisites
 ==============

-* IDE set up to build and run Android Apps.
-This app builds against API 20 so make sure you have that installed.
+* Android Studio installed and ready to run Android Apps.
+This app builds against API 21 so make sure you have that installed.

 Usage
 ==============

 We have already run the Artisan Installer for you, so you can just look at the code and run the app.

-Open this project in your favorite Android IDE.
-All of the required dependencies are in the libs directory.
+Open this project in Android Studio.
+All of the required dependencies are in the app/libs directory or handled  by gradle.

 In this app we have example usage of our APIs for analytics, Power Hooks, and experiments.